PADDLE GEORGIA 2019

 Paddle Georgia Canoe-A-Thon Prizes!

 Help Georgia’s rivers and win great prizes while you’re doing it!
-2019 prizes will be listed as they are secured.
-This is what we have so far:
+2020 prizes will be listed as they are secured.
+This is what we had in 2019!!

 - A kayak from Cedar Creek Park RV & Outdoor Center – Details TBA